 A good japchae should have bouncy, slightly chewy noodles and is well balanced between sweet and savory with a hint of toasted sesame oil.
 The vegetables should have texture but not raw.

-To check if the sweet potato noodles are done, pinch a piece of noodle.
+To check if the sweet potato noodles are done, pinch off a piece of noodle.
 If it breaks off easily, it's done.
-Also, you can check to see if the center of the noodles are clear or if they still look slightly white and starch.
+Also, you can check to see if the center of the noodles are clear or if they still look slightly white and starchy.
 White and starchy means the noodles need to be boiled a little longer.

-If you’ve made this recipe or any recipe from our blog, please tag us on Instagram @twoplaidparons!
+If you’ve made this recipe or any recipes from our blog, please tag us on Instagram using #twoplaidaprons!
+You can also tag us in your Instagram stories using @two_plaid_aprons.
 We would love to see your creations!
 It absolutely makes our day! 🥰

 Japchae (Korean Glass Noodle Stir Fry)